rigertd/cs361-tsunami-alerts/README.md

 **SERVER UNIT TESTS**

 1. Navigate to the `server` directory.
-2. Run the following command:
->  nosetests -v
+2. Type `nosetests -v` to start the unit tests.